rubyonjets/jets/docs/_docs/routing-authorization.md

 end
 ```

-All controller actions will be use `AWS_IAM` authorization.
+All PostsController actions will be use `AWS_IAM` authorization.

 ### Route Specific